EASA CZIB CZIB-2017-03R19

 Summary

-The document titled Airspace of Syria is a Commission Implementing Regulation concerning the Damascus FIR (OSTT) airspace at all altitudes and flight levels.
-It applies to air operators subject to Commission Regulation (EU) 965/2012 and third Country Operators authorized by EASA conducting operations to, from, and within the EU.
-Due to ongoing military operations and terrorist threats, the airspace poses a high risk to civil aircraft at all flight levels.
+The document titled Airspace of Syria is a safety information bulletin issued by EASA concerning the Damascus FIR (OSTT) airspace at all altitudes and flight levels.
+It highlights the high risk to civil aviation due to ongoing military operations, fragmented airspace control, and the presence of various military and non-state actors.
+This bulletin applies to EASA operators and third Country Operators authorized by EASA conducting operations to, from, or within the EU.

 What Changed